Spinners & Props

 Spinners make an aircraft look fast, they also streamline the incoming air toward the cowling inlets and play some part in cooling the engine.
 They also protect, in case of a controllable propeller, the mechanics to control the propeller blades.
 And as a rotating propeller is hard to see, some paint a stripe from base to the tip which can be easily seen rotating.

-They basically consist of three parts: the spinner, a front bulkhead and a rear bulkhead.
+They basically consist of three parts: the spinner it self, a front bulkhead and a rear bulkhead.
 The propeller sits between the bulkheads and the spinner will be attached with fasteners to both bulkheads.
 It must be centered in such a way that it will not wobble when the engine runs.
 This would create vibration leading to fatigue and maybe a the loss of the spinner during flight.

 Where to buy

 Spinners can be bought from several suppliers, Aircraft Spruce is one of them.
 Some propeller manufacturers supply their propeller with a matching spinner so that they always fit and the builder only needs to install it.
 But if you want to install your own from a stock supplier then there's a challenge getting the alignment right.